 All substances are composed of atoms that are made of subatomic particles: protons, neutrons, and electrons.
 The protons and neutrons are tightly bound together in the positively charged nucleus (plural: nuclei) at the center of the atom.
 The nucleus is surrounded by a cloud of negatively charged electrons.
-Most nuclei are stable because the forces holding the protons and neutrons together are strong enough to overcome the electrical energy that tries to push them apart.
+Most nuclei are stable because the forces holding the protons and neutrons together are strong enough to overcome the electrical repulsive force that tries to push them apart.
 When the number of neutrons in the nucleus exceeds a threshold, then the nucleus becomes unstable and will spontaneously "decay," or emit excess energy ("nuclear" energy) in the form of charged particles or electromagnetic waves.
-Radiation is the excess energy released by unstable atoms.
+Radiation is the excess energy released by un stable atoms.
 Radioactivity and radioactive refer to the unstable nuclear property of a substance (e.g., radioactive uranium).
-When a charged particle or electromagnetic wave is detected by radiation-sensing equipment, this is referred to as a radiation event.

-Radiation that has enough energy to remove electrons from atoms within material (a process called ionization) is classified as ionizing radiation.
+Radiation that has enough energy to remove orbital electrons (a process called ionization) is classified as ionizing radiation.
 Radiation that does not have enough energy to remove electrons is called nonionizing radiation.
 Examples of nonionizing radiation include most visible light, infrared light, micro-waves, and radio waves.
 All radiation, whether ionizing or not, may pose health risks.
-In the SER, radiation refers to ionizing radiation.
+In the SER, radia tion refers to ionizing radiation.
 Radioactive elements (or radionuclides) are referred to by name followed by a number, such as cesium-137.
 The number indicates the mass of that element and the total number of neutrons and protons contained in the nucleus of the atom.
 Another way to specify cesium-137 is Cs-137, where Cs is the chemical symbol for cesium in the Periodic Table of the Elements.
 This type of abbreviation is used throughout the SER.